techierishi/KoamTacScanner/README.md

 #### Scanner is not 'enabled'

-If bluetooth is switched on, and the KDC200 scanner is paired, but the scanner has not been enabled then a call to `trigger` will attempt to enable to scanner and open a [BluetoothSocket](http://developer.android.com/reference/android/bluetooth/BluetoothSocket.html).
+If bluetooth is switched on, and the KDC200 scanner is paired, but the scanner has not been enabled then a call to `trigger` or `enable` will attempt to enable to scanner and open a [BluetoothSocket](http://developer.android.com/reference/android/bluetooth/BluetoothSocket.html).

 If this attempt succeeds, then all subsequent scans will result in a call to `onScan` with the value from the scanner